-After an opening spell of Linnets pressure Kettering began to assert their authority on the match and towards the end of the first half Lynn were virtual prisoners in their own penalty area.
+After an opening spell of Lynn pressure Kettering began to assert their authority on the match and towards the end of the first half Lynn were virtual prisoners in the own penalty area.

-A one stage Kettering had three corners in a row and only some fine reaction saves from Drewery saw Lynn through to half time without conceding any goals.
+At one stage Kettering had three corners in a row and only some fine reaction saves from Drewery saw Lynn through to half-time without conceding any goals.

-Lynn made a lively start to the second half with Chapman, who had so far seen little of the ball, weaving past two players to reach the Kettering box before blasting high and wide.
+Lynn made a lively start to the second half with Chapman, who had so far seen a little off the Ball, weaving past two players to reach the Kettering box before blasting high and wide.

-An unusually subdued Easthall had a sight of goal after 65 minutes when he latched onto an Eliot free kick, but the Kettering goalie did well to get behind his powerful shot.
+An unusually subdued Easthall had a sight of goal after 65 minutes when he left on to a Elliott free kick, but the Kettering goalie did well to get behind his powerful shot.

-Thompson found his way into the ref's book for some clumsy tackling and minutes later he had the chance to make amends by putting Lynn into the lead.
+Thomson found its way into the refs' book for some clumsy tackling and minutes later he had the chance to make amends by putting Lynn into the lead.

-Burrows was booked for time wasting and the Linnets paid dearly for their missed chances when Kettering took the lead in the 73rd minute.
+Burrows was booked for time wasting and at the Linnets paid dearly for the missed chances when Kettering took the lead in the 73rd minute.

-Phipps swept past Johnston down the right, crossed from the byline and Evans was unmarked to direct a close range header past Drewery.
+Phipps swept past Johnston down the right, crossed from the by-line and Evans was unmarked to direct a close-range header passed Drewery.

 Kettering went 2-0 up in the 79th minute when they hit Lynn with the fast break.
-Atkins collected the bal just outside the Kettering area, flicked it to Murphy who shrugged off a couple of challenges before releasing Duggan on the left wing to race i and hammer a shot past the unlucky Drewery.
+Atkins collected the ball just outside the Kettering area, flicked it on to Murphy who shrugged off a couple of challenges before releasing Duggan on the left wing to race in and hammer a shot past the unlucky Drewery.

-Kettering should have scored again as the Linnets defence began to fall apart under pressure, but they held out and the visitors got one back after 88 minutes.
+Kettering should have scored again as the Linnets defence began to fall apart under the pressure, but they held out and visitors got one back the 88 minutes.

 Chapman hit a near post cross from the right, Easthall's flick shot rebounded off the keeper and Burrows prodded the ball home at close range.

-: Tingay, McIntosh, Forster, Clarke, Suddards, Haverson, Phipps, Evans, Atkins, Murphy, Duggan.
-Sub: Jenkins.
+Kettering: Tingay, McIntosh, Forster, Clarke, Harrison, Phipps, Evans, Atkins, Murphy.
+Sub Jenkins.

-: Drewery, Wilson, Wiles, Watts, Bircumshaw, Johnston, Easthall, Thompson (Adams 82 mins), Chapman, Elliot, Burrows.
+Lynn: Drewery, Wilson, Wiles, Watts, Bircumshaw, Johnston, Easthall, Thompson (sub Adams 82 mins), Chapman, Elliot, Burrows.